Write using plain English (plain language)

 • clear headings and bulleted lists

-People with at least some secondary education can understand text written in plain English (roughly age 11 to 14 reading ability).
+People with at least some secondary education (roughly age 11 to 14 reading ability) can understand plain English.

 Use:

-• headings to break up text (your content should still make sense if headings are removed)
+• headings to break up text (it should still make sense if headings are removed)

-• short paragraphs on one topic (aim for no more than 5 sentences)
+• short paragraphs on one topic (aim for 5 sentences or fewer)

-• short sentences averaging 15 to 20 words (break up sentences longer than 25 words or use bullet points)
+• short sentences averaging 15 to 20 words (break longer sentences or use bullet points)

-• bulleted or numbered lists (aim for 6 to 7 points per list; split longer lists into sections)
+• bulleted or numbered lists (aim for 6–7 points; split longer lists into sections)

-• short or familiar words (for example, use “about” instead of “approximately”)
+• short and familiar words (for example, use “about” instead of “approximately”)

 Avoid: